-Additionally, while this bill states that the credit is designed to encourage urban medical providers to offer care in underserved rural areas, there are no provisions that actually require a health care provider to move from an urban area to a rural one, either on a temporary or permanent basis.
+- c) An incentive or a reward?
+While this bill states that the credit is designed to encourage urban medical providers to offer care in underserved rural areas, there are no provisions that actually require a health care provider to move from an urban area to a rural one, either on a temporary or permanent basis.
 For example, doctors with a longstanding rural practice would benefit from this bill's credit, provided they meet the credit's other qualifications.
 Committee staff also question whether a \$5,000 credit would provide a sufficient incentive for a health care provider to relocate their practice in the state.
-It might, however, provide an inducement for health care providers to travel to rural areas of the state for limited periods to avail themselves of the credit.

-- d) Rural does not always mean underserved: There can be little doubt that certain rural areas of the state face a shortage of qualified health care providers, but this is not always the case.
+It might, however, provide an inducement for health care providers to travel to rural areas of the state for limited periods to avail themselves of the credit. - d) Rural does not always mean underserved: There can be little doubt that certain rural areas of the state face a shortage of qualified health care providers, but this is not always the case.
 This is especially so when one considers the broad definition of "rural area" included in this bill.
-While this bill would likely apply to a doctor working in the Inland Empire, it might also apply to a doctor providing services in a small and wealthy resort community.
-Additionally, because this bill does not define the term "medical services", such services could ostensibly include elective cosmetic procedures, Botox administration, and other services generally targeted to wealthier consumers. - e) Additional open questions: Committee staff has identified a number of open questions regarding this bill and stands willing to work with the author to resolve these and any other issues identified as this bill progresses through the legislative process.
-For example, this bill does not currently define what it means for a health care provider to "perform" medical services in a rural area.
-Would this require the provider to be physically present?
-Alternatively, would a remote telehealth appointment with a patient in a rural area constitute performance in a rural area?
-In addition, this bill is currently limited to health care providers who receive income from an employer.
-If it is not the author's intent to deny this credit to self-employed health care providers, clarifying amendments should be taken. - f) Committee's tax expenditure policy: Both R&TC Section 41 and Committee policy require any tax expenditure bill to outline specific goals, purposes, and objectives that the tax expenditure will achieve, along with detailed performance indicators for the Legislature to use when measuring whether the tax expenditure meets those stated goals, purposes, and objectives.
+While this bill would likely apply to a doctor working in the Inland e) Committee's tax expenditure policy: Both R&TC Section 41 and Committee policy require any tax expenditure bill to outline specific goals, purposes, and objectives that the tax expenditure will achieve, along with detailed performance indicators for the Legislature to use when measuring whether the tax expenditure meets those stated goals, purposes, and objectives.
 A tax expenditure bill will not be eligible for a Committee vote unless it has complied with these requirements.
 In its current form, this bill states that the credit is designed to encourage urban medical providers to offer care in underserved rural areas.
-The bill, however, provides no performance indicators for measuring this goal.